Grand jury indicts Texas sheriff on evidence-tampering count

-AUSTIN, Texas (AP) - A grand jury on Monday indicted a Texas sheriff on charges accusing him of destroying or concealing video in an investigation into the death of Javier Ambler, a Black man who died in police custody last year.
+AUSTIN, Texas (AP) - A grand jury on Monday indicted a Texas sheriff on an evidence-tampering charge amid investigations into the death of a Black man in police custody.

 Williamson County records show Sheriff Robert Chody is facing the third-degree felony charge that is punishable by up to 10 years in prison.
 He was booked into his jail Monday on a $10,000 bond.

-In June, Williamson County prosecutors announced an investigation “involving possible tampering with evidence” following the 40-year-old Ambler’s death in March 2019.
-Ambler died after Williamson County sheriff’s deputies repeatedly used stun guns on him, despite his pleas that he was sick and couldn’t breathe.
+In June, Williamson County prosecutors announced an investigation “involving possible tampering with evidence” following the death last year of Javier Ambler.
+The 40-year-old Black man died after Williamson County sheriff’s deputies repeatedly used stun guns on him, despite his pleas that he was sick and couldn’t breathe.

 Travis County prosecutors are separately investigating the use of force in Ambler’s death.

-Court records show Chody was indicted on charges that as an investigation into Ambler’s death was underway, the sheriff did “destroy or conceal” recordings “with intent to impair their ability their ability as evidence in the investigation.”
+The jail records do not specifically link the charge against Chody to the investigation into the events leading to Ambler’s death.
 Prosecutors could not immediately be reached for comment but they scheduled a Monday afternoon news conference.

 Williamson County deputies attempted to pull Ambler over on March 28, 2019, near downtown Austin because he failed to dim his headlights to oncoming traffic, according to a report first published by the Austin American-Statesman and KVUE-TV.
 The deputies were being filmed for A&E; Network’s real-time police show “Live PD,” a feature of the arrest that prosecutors said was particularly troubling.